Children replay what they experience in their daily life and environment. Infact, how children play helps develop role models and role plays.

 They run through the entire society.

-However, large parts of the children’s environment can influence parents to a certain extent, especially in the time before school.
+However, large parts of the children’s environment can influence parents to a certain extent, especially before starting school.

 Parents can choose the kindergarten in such a way that education takes place according to their own wishes.